urbanairship/ios-library/README.rst

 To build full and push-only static libraries from the command line, run the distribution script:

 .. code:: bash

-    cd AirshipLib
-    ./distribute.sh
+    ./Deploy/distribute.sh

-This will produce static libraries (.a files) in /Airship and a distribution zip file in /AirshipLib/Release
+This will produce static libraries (.a files) in /Airship and create the samples and Airship library distribution zip file in Deploy/output

 Xcode 4.5 now supports the armv7s architecture, but armv6 builds are not longer supported.